carotene/carotene-docs/quick_overview/presence.rst

         $('#connected').text(presence.subscribers.length);
     });

-Finally, add a HTMl element to the bottom of the scoreboard where we will update the counter of users:
+Finally, add an HTMl element to the bottom of the scoreboard where we will update the counter of users:

 .. code-block:: html